 Pricing is another area where entrepreneurs frequently struggle.
 If your price is too high not enough customers will buy.
 But, what if the price is too low?
 Now, the problem become you can’t afford to deliver or you aren’t making the profit that you need to make for the business worth the risk.

 I would suggest reading my previous post “Avoiding Price Problems That Can Kill Your Business” to find out how to evaluate or fix pricing problems that might be causing your cash flow problem.

 Underperforming Marketing – Too Few Leads

 At the beginning of the revenue cycle is marketing.
 Marketing is a big problem for many small businesses.
 I believe the reason is because many small business owners don’t understand the real purpose of marketing – to generate leads for sales to close!!

 There are countless ways to market a business, and with all the new social media tools marketing becomes even more confusing.
-New Marketing Lighthouse’s post “9 Ways to Generate Leads with Social Media” is a great primer to get started understanding how new marketing tactics can help if lead generation is the cause of your poor cash flow
+Fix this by understanding how new marketing tactics to help lead generation if this is the cause of your poor cash flow

 If you struggle with poor cash flow, do you know the root-cause?
 This can be difficult to diagnose without the right tools.
 But, you can get more help now using our 30-minute FREE revenue engine performance review.
 Click the button below to find out more and schedule your time slot.